 Grilling with high heat can turn protein in red and white meat, and fish into harmful chemicals called heterocyclic amines (HCAs) that studies have linked to cancers, notably breast, colon, stomach, and prostate cancers.
 Fat drippings and juices cause another grilling danger by creating smoke when coming in contact with hot charcoals or flames.
 The smoke can rise and stick to the meat creating another potentially harmful type of carcinogen known as polycyclic aromatic hydrocarbons (PAHs).
 Luckily, there are things that can be done to keep grilling safe for your next BBQ.

-Our top safe grilling tips for cancer patients:
+Our top tips for cancer patients:

-- Choosing smaller cuts of meat will limit exposure time on the grill and reduce risk of carcinogens.
+- Choosing smaller cuts of meat will limit exposure time on the grill and reduce the risk of carcinogens.
 Kebabs are great for this.
 You can even pre-cook meats and vegetables in the oven, remove some of the drippings and finish them off on the grill.

 - Avoid processed meats like sausages and hot dogs.
 These processed meats contain other carcinogens that may be even more harmful to our health than those caused by grilling.

 - Marinate your meats.
 Marinating has been found to be anti-carcinogenic.
 Use light marinades like those made with lemon and vinegar.
 Spices and herbs have also been found to have anti-carcinogenic properties.
 The American Institute for Cancer Research recommends marinating meat for at least 30 minutes.
+A few of our favorites are this Grilled Rosemary Marinated Chicken and Greek Grilling Marinade.

 - Flip burgers and meats often to make sure they are not charring.
 Discard charred meats or vegetables.